 3.)
 Avoid shifting blame or focus.
 I might be splitting hairs here a little, and this advice is largely contingent upon the type of offer provided by your partner, but if it has a revelatory or accusatory tone, it can tempting as a partner to quickly throw back a similar charge: “You just stole that donut,” might be followed by, “Only because you ate all the cereal in the apartment…” thereby moving the focus back to the other player.
 I believe assuming an air of culpability more often than not opens up new possibilities and allows your partner’s choice room to really breathe and have significance.
 When we instinctively rally back with an accusation of our own, the scene usually devolves into an argument and little more.

 4.)
 Combine don’t discard.
 If you’re surprised by your partner’s choice and had something really interesting going, you don’t need to completely disregard your prior choices and actions.
-In fact, if these were working well for you, the audience will probably be quite disappointed if you do so.
+In fact, if these were working well for you, the audience will probably be quite disappointed if you then just throw them away.
 However, you will generally be better served if your immediate priority is tending to the new element that has emerged.
 Gut check and lean into that choice and trust that the prior reality will infuse and inform the scene.
 For example, if I am a parent in a scene caring for a child, and someone comes in and needs my services as a tax accountant, I should fully embrace this new pathway, but it would be remiss for me as an improviser (and a parent) to forego my prior obligations to the established child.
 The tension between these two facets of my character are, in fact, likely to be a great source of energy in the scene that follows.

 5.)
 Emotionally justify the new choice.
 Especially if you’re surprised by the offer, or you are inclined to intellectualize as a player in general, there can be a huge temptation to almost justify away the unexpected new information dispassionately and rationally.
 This tendency can also lead to those dreaded talking head scenes that we all seek to avoid as improvisers.
 Again, building on the prior suggestions, such a cerebral stance will likely disarm or explain away the gift from your partner, as is potentially the case with my donut example above.
 When the choice lands, seek an emotional sense of logic first, trusting that a broader justification will follow if it’s necessary.